 Long before actor Matt LeBlanc played Joey on Friends and even before he appeared as Kelly’s boyfriend on Married…With Children, he was pitching Heinz ketchup.
 In the mid-to-late 1980s, Heinz produced a series of ads and commercials persuading consumers that “the best things come to those who wait.”
 Joey, err Matt, appears on the roof of a brownstone with a bottle of ketchup.
-He twists off the cap, lays the bottle on the ledge, and casually make his way down the stairs.
+He twists off the cap, lays the bottle on the ledge, and casually makes his way down the stairs.
 At ground level is a hot dog stand with several people in line.
 The essence of late 80s cool, Matt buys his hot dog and holds it behind his back, just in time for the free-falling ketchup to land perfectly on the dog.

 Ironically, this ad was geared toward our impatient society 30 years ago.
 Today, Americans don’t have time to wait for anything, especially ketchup, which is why we’ve moved on to plastic squeeze bottles that deliver instant gratification.